 This almost certainly blocks RELEASE.

-#2 Updated by Eric Loewenthal about 3 years ago
+#2 Updated by Eric Loewenthal over 3 years ago

 Okay, so we've been doing some investigation with help from Allan Jude.

 There seem to be two issues here:

 1) Any exception during pool import will be handled by destroying the pool. (!!!)